dsalathe/jurassic-spark/README.md

 Milestone3.ipynb is an extension of Milestone2.ipynb.
 No need to reread it from the beginning.
 A table of contents at the begigning is available to help you navigate through this.

 ## Data story
-4 main data stories are presented on `index.html`.
+4 main data stories are presented on `data_story/index.html`.
 If you wanted to know the deepest secret hidden behind avocadoes, cigarettes, coffee and wheats, we invite you to have a look at it!
+You can also directly see the website on the following link : jdsalomon.github.io/index

 # Exploring agriculture trends to highlight global phenomena